Architecture 2025-08-03

 Read Flow

-- Check if data exists in the cache (Cache Hit).
+1. Check if data exists in the cache (Cache Hit)

-- If not, fetch from the database and save it to the cache (Cache Miss).
+2. If not, retrieve from the DB and save to cache (Cache Miss)

 Write Flow